PREP Basic Training

 - All trainees must prospectively register on an annual basis to outline their proposed training for the year (Australia only).

-- All trainees should be aware of the requirements and curricula of the PREP program.
+- All trainees should be aware of the requirements and curricula.

 New Trainees - You will have access to the Basic Training Portal once your application with the College is processed.
 In the interim, to download the hardcopy versions please click